Emory College Summer Global Internship Program

 In an increasingly connected world, cross-cultural awareness and understanding across borders and languages are critical skills.
 Global Internships are a gateway to building cross-cultural competencies.

-About the Virtual Platform: Virtual Global Internships provide students the opportunity to explore how their liberal arts skills translate into the global workplace.
-In this virtual platform, students explore various industry sectors, learn new digital and technical skills, and connect with Emory alumni mentors.
-In addition, city-based programming gives students a framework to contextualize the virtual internship with knowledge and understanding of their respective global city.
+Global Internships provide students the opportunity to explore how their liberal arts skills translate into the global workplace.
+Students explore various industry sectors, learn new digital and technical skills, and connect with Emory alumni mentors.
+In addition, city-based programming gives students a framework to contextualize the internship with knowledge and understanding of their respective global city.
 The program design also embeds a virtual academic space for students to interact and reflect on their internship experiences.

 Program Highlights: The Emory College Summer Global Internship Program provides students with a comprehensive academic, professional and cultural experience.
 Each participant will be placed in an internship that corresponds with the student's course of study, to ensure the quality and academic relevance of the placement.
-Students complete a virtual internship placement in a company or organization based in a global city (for 8 weeks) while enrolling in an online course (2 Emory credits) during the summer term.
+Students complete an internship placement in a company or organization based in a global city (for 8 weeks) while enrolling in an online course (4 Emory credits) during the summer term.

 The Emory College Summer Global Internship Program enables students to: